Senior Care and Services

 About the Author(s)

 Joaquin Jay Gonzalez III, Ph.D., is Mayor George Christopher Professor of Public Administration at Golden Gate University.
-He worked as immigration commissioner for the city of San Francisco and has published extensively on urban innovations, from immigration to small town economic development.
+He worked as immigration commissioner for the city of San Francisco and is long-time President and CEO of the Pilipino Senior Resource Center in San Francisco, California.